fzyzcjy/flutter_rust_bridge/frb_example/benches/README.md

 # just bench --define=SILICON=true (on latest MacOS Silicon)
 ```

+#### custom benchmark

-In the same folder, you'll also find how to implement your custom interceptor in `interceptor.dart`.
-As you'll notice, a slight change is made to both `ffi.io.dart` and `ffi.web.dart` to initialize it instead.
+In the same folder, you'll also find a slightly more convoluted example on how to implement a custom platform-agnostic interceptor.

 It can be run like:

 ```sh
 just test-benches
 # just test-benches --define=SILICON=true (on latest MacOS Silicon)
 ```

+### How does it work ?

+Glad you asked!

+All the nitty gritty details can be found in the [book, under the section Benchmarks](http://cjycode.com/flutter_rust_bridge/feature/benchmarks.html).